GET TO KNOW

 Diet: Micro algae

-Description: The genus Lottia is a small group of limpets with a conical shaped shell, two triangular eyestalks.
-The shel varies from the size of your nail, to 2" across.
+Description: Conical shaped shell, two triangular eyestalks.
+The shel lvaries from the size of a nail, to 2" across.
 The Fingernail limpet and Rough limpet live in the splash zone, because their shells can withstand the waves.
-Bigger species like the Plate Limpet or the Giant Owl Limpet live a little more than four years in the wild, and ten years in the CCAG.
-They live in the lower intertidal zone.
+Larger species like the Plate Limpet or the Giant Owl Limpet (pictured here) live more than four years in the wild, and longer in the CCAG.
+Most occur in the upper intertidal zone, but similar Lottiid limpets (e.g. Acmaea sp.) live in the lower intertidal zone.

 Dogwinkle